June 12, 1998

-Brittany was very compliant for a ten-year-old, but now she acted like an attorney pleading a case.
+Brittany was very compliant for a twelve-year-old, but now she acted like an attorney pleading a case.
 She refused to give it a rest.

 Later, I looked at the clock and realized that Bob was an hour late.
 Typical.
 I knew better than to expect a courtesy call.
 “All right.
 You can go.”

 Grabbing her reprieve like a lifeline, Brittany called Natasha and was gone before I had time for more than a quick hug and kiss.
 She was smart to get out before her dad arrived.

 “Come on boys,” I called a while later.
 “Daddy’s here.”